hplgit/bumpy/README.md

 bumpy
 =====

-Quick tutorial of scientific computing with Python using a real physics application.
+Quick appetizer and first tutorial on scientific computing with Python using a real physics application.